bmd1905/EasyMLOps/README.md

 }
 ```

-#### 🔄 Start CDC
+#### 🔄 Start CDC (2)

 ```bash
 make up-cdc
 ```

-Next, we start the CDC service.
-This Docker Compose file contains:
+Next, we start the CDC (Change Data Capture) service using Docker Compose.
+This setup includes the following components:

-- Debezium
-- PostgreSQL db
+- Debezium: Monitors the Backend DB for any changes (inserts, updates, deletes) and captures those changes.
+- PostgreSQL: The database where the changes are being monitored.
-- A Python service that registers the connector, creates the table, and inserts the data into PostgreSQL.
+- A Python service: Registers the connector, creates the table, and inserts the data into PostgreSQL.

+Steps involved:

+- Debezium monitors the Backend DB for any changes.
+(2.1)
+- Debezium captures these changes and pushes them to the Raw Events Topic in the message broker.
+(2.2)

-The data automatically syncs from PostgreSQL to the `tracking_postgres_cdc.public.events` topic.
-To confirm, go to the `Connect` tab in the Kafka UI; you should see a connector called `cdc-postgresql`.
+The data is automatically synced from PostgreSQL to the `tracking_postgres_cdc.public.events` topic.
+To confirm this, go to the `Connect` tab in the Kafka UI; you should see a connector named `cdc-postgresql`.

 ![Kafka Connectors](./docs/images/kafka-connectors.jpg)